 Trust us, these “methods” sound more daunting than they actually are.
 Here, we give you the basics of each approach so you can choose the strategy that works best for you and your business.

-Most of us know the Pareto Principal as the 80/20 rule.
+Most of us know the Pareto Principle as the 80/20 rule.
 The idea behind this rule is that 20 percent of your time and effort will produce 80 percent of your results.
 Just as 80 percent of your customers likely represent 20 percent of your revenue.

 Say your goal is $100,000 in sales.
 Around 20 percent of the time and effort you spend to achieve this goal will likely result in $80,000 in sales.
 The remaining 80 percent of your time?
 That’ll only get you the final $20,000 to reach your goal.

 So how can this idea of unequal distribution help you manage your time more effectively?
 Your job is to identify the tasks that produce the best results.
 Then bump those tasks to the top of your to-do list and tackle them first to get the most bang for your limited-time buck.
+FINSYNC’s suite of software tools can help you free up precious time to get back to growing your business.

 As a small business owner who juggles a variety of responsibilities, you need to make sure that the most important tasks get done first.
 The ABC method is a simple way to prioritize your to-do list in order to accomplish just that.